anandseetharaman/EECS-351-Final-Project/README.md

   <li>demo.m: Uses a trained KNN classifier to determine artists from unseen audio clips</li>
   <li>Fingerprinting.m: Generates fingerprints for each song and trains a decision tree using the fingerprints</li>

-  <li>decision_tree_v2_test.m: Calculates the maximum magnitude value across time frames for each frequency to generate a feature matrix for each song for the decision tree and Calls decision decision_tree_v2_magnitude.m to run the decision tree classifier</li>
+  <li>decision_tree_v2_test.m: Calculates the maximum magnitude value across time frames for each frequency to generate a feature matrix for each song for the decision tree and calls decision decision_tree_v2_magnitude.m to run the decision tree classifier</li>

   <li>decision_tree_v2_magnitude.m: Runs the decision tree classifier for decision_tree_v2_test.m </li>